OtterUpdates/EchoUnofficialProofreadingUpdates/notes-and-regex.md

   * (done, normalized to `cheshire`)
 * Lucha Lobo/Luche Lobo
   * Is there a difference? pick one probably? `luch(a|e)[^d]`
-  * (NOT DONE.
-I'm not a Spanish speaker, but apparently lucha is casual and luche is formal.
-It should at least be normalized when referring to Lucha Lobo since it's a proper name?)
+  * (done, normalized to `lucha`.
+I'm not a Spanish speaker, but according to several Spanish/Mexican sources it should be "Lucha".
+If there's a specific reason for it to be Luche in some cases it should be set back in those cases, but until that's evident it's a very obvious desync for readers (at least for non-Spanish readers who don't understand the nuance of why the letter keeps flipping around))
 * Super Wolf/SuperWolf
   * probably SuperWolf `super.?wolf`
   * (done, normalized to `SuperWolf`)